dthain/opsys-sp24/project2.md

+# WARNING: Under Construction

+**This is an old version of an assignment, and currently being revised.
+If you got here by accident, don't use this document yet!**

 # Project 2: Processes and the Shell

 Please review the [General Instructions](general) for assignments.
 The goals of this project are: